scratchfoundation/scratch-www/README.md

 npm test
 ```

-Some tests output files to the directory ./test/results which you may need to create.

 #### Run one test

 To run a single unit test file from the command-line using Jest, use the command: